lsst-tstn/tstn-020/index.rst

 Configuration Repositories and Files
 ====================================

-Because we need to be able to modify configurations without re-deploying components, configuration files are stored in their own repositories and kept separated from code.
+It is important to have the ability to modify configurations without re-deploying components, therefore, configuration files are stored in their own repositories and kept separated from the code.
 The configuration repository associated with each CSC is found in the configuration column of the `Master CSC Table`_.
+Each of these configuration repositories are organized as follows:

-A single configuration repository often contains configuration files for multiple CSCs, each with it's own folder.
+- A single configuration repository may host configurations for multiple CSCs.
-Inside the a given CSC folder, the configuration files are then arranged into folders according to the version.
+- CSC configurations are stored in folders with the CSC name.
+- Each CSC folder contains sub-folders corresponding to the versions of the CSC configuration (e.g. ``v1``, ``v2``).
-Inside a folder for a given version contains up to three different types of configuration files, all of which are yaml files.
+- A folder for a given version contains up to three different **types** of configuration files, all of which are yaml files.
-The three different configuration files correspond to the levels and order in which they are read.
-Any parameter specified in a higher-level configuration file will over-write any value that is declared at a lower-level.
+  The three types of configuration are:

+    #.
+Initial Configuration: ``_init.yaml``.
-    #. ``_init.yaml`` This **required** file contains all values that are expected to be common to all sites and/or be relatively static in operations.
+        - This **required** file contains all values that are expected to be common to all sites and/or be relatively static in operations.
           This file may contain a complete set of parameters, but is only required to do so if no site-specific configuration file exists.

+    #.
+Site-specific Configuration: ``_summit.yaml``, ``_ncsa.yaml``, ``_base.yaml`` etc.
-    #. ``_<site>.yaml`` This **optional** file contains contain site specific configuration parameters such as IP addresses and ports.
+        - This **optional** file contains contain site specific configuration parameters such as IP addresses and ports.
           Many CSCs have site specific files.
           Between this file and the ``_init.yaml`` file, **the configuration must be fully defined**

+    #.
+Configuration overrides: ``filename.yaml``
-    #. ``filename.yaml`` - These **optional** files, referred to as configuration overrides, are only to be used when the values declared in the previous files require changes.
+        - These **optional** files, referred to as configuration overrides, are only to be used when the values declared in the previous files require changes.
           These files are loaded manually by the users as is demonstrated in the section-configuration-interaction_.

+- The three different configuration files correspond to the levels and order in which they are read.
+- Any parameter specified in a higher-level configuration file will override any value that is declared at a lower-level.

 For more technical details about how CSCs handle configurations, see `tstn-017 <https://tstn-017.lsst.io>`__.